 \section{Supplementary Material}

-\subsection{DFT}
+\section{DFT}

-Density Functional Theory (DFT) results where obtained using the {\sc QUANTUM ESPRESSO} package \cite{QE-2017, QE-2009, doi:10.1063/5.0005082}.
+Density Functional Theory (DFT) results were obtained using the {\sc QUANTUM ESPRESSO} package \cite{QE-2017, QE-2009, doi:10.1063/5.0005082}.
 We used norm-conserving pseudopotentials\cite{PhysRevLett.43.1494, PhysRevB.43.1993, van_Setten_2018, Hamann2013, garrity2014pseudopotentials, doi:10.1126/science.aad3000}.
-The plane-wave energy cutoff of was converged to a value of 70 Ry for the wavefunctions and 280 Ry for the charge density.
+The plane-wave energy cutoff of was converged to a value of 70 Ry for the wave functions and 280 Ry for the charge density.
 The Brillouin zone integrals for the relaxations were performed in a converged 15$\times$15$\times$1 k-point grid with a gaussian smearing of 0.001 Ry.
-In-plane lattice parameterse and internal atomic positions where relaxed for every doped structure (Fig \ref{fig:doping}).
-The cyrstals include a converged 9\AA vacuum for the z-axis to avoid inter-molecular interactions.
+In-plane lattice parameterse and internal atomic positions were relaxed for every doped structure (Fig \ref{fig:doping}).
+The crystals include a converged 9\AA vacuum for the z-axis to avoid inter-molecular interactions.

 The computed LDOS in Fig. \ref{fig:ldos_sup} shows that the flat band at the Fermi level comes mainly from states of the [3]triangulene.
 When scanning the band 0.1 eV higher in energy, we observe the contribution from the [2]trianguelene states start to appear.
 At 0.2 eV the [3]triangulene states disapear in the LDOS and the contribution is solely from the [2]triangulene.
 These statements are true for both DFT and MFH and is yet another example of the excellent agreement between them in this system.